ahmed-tasaly/WallMe-Wallpaper/README.md

 - [x] add progress bar when downloading an image
 - [x] add landscape and portrait mode
 - [x] add auto wallpaper changer with the user configuration //still work in progress.
+- [ ] add functionality to the wallpaper changer to change the wallpaper based on android theme (dark/light).
 - [ ] add user's posts page
 - [ ] add the ability to add images from the device to the favorite page
 - [ ] add support for gif wallpapers